To get noticed as an up-and-coming rap or hip-hop artist can be a difficult feat.? And an expensive one.

-Particularly if you want to buy rap beats, or hire a music producer.
-That can end up costing you a fortune.
+Particularly if you want exclusive beats for sale or hire a music producer.?
+That can end up costing you a fortune.?
 Outlaying that kind of dough can be a huge risk to take.

 What is a Beat Lease?

 Remember the days when people would visit Blockbuster and rent a video for a certain length of time?
 Leasing rap beats is similar.
 You?re simply renting music from a producer for a specified period.

 The concept of beat leasing was born in 1996 by an aspiring songwriter who couldn?t afford the price tags on the beats he liked.

 He contacted a producer in an AOL chatroom, requesting to use a beat.?
 He offered to pay him less than the sale price, providing the beat still be available to others to lease or purchase.

 Leasing beats is a considerably cheaper option than buying an exclusive license.

 What Does it Cost to Lease a Beat?

 You?ll need to purchase a lease license from the beatmaker.?
 Independent music producers set prices between $50 and $200.
 They have been known to go as low as $25 to $50.